-To derive relative synergy-risk profiles for the four scenario archetypes used in Chapter 2 (S1, S2, S5, LED, see Sections 2.1 and 2.3), the relative deployment of the selected mitigation measures is used.
-For each mitigation measure, a proxy indicator is used (see Table 2.SM.14).
+2.3), the relative deployment of the selected mitigation measures is used.
+For each mitigation measure, a proxy indicator is used (see Table 2.5M.14).
 The proxy indicator values are displayed on a relative scale from zero to one, where the value of the lowest pathway is set to the origin and the values of the other pathways scaled so that the maximum is one.
 The pathways with proxy indicator values that are neither 0 nor 1 receive a 0.5 weighting.
 These 0, 0.5, or 1 values are used to determine the relative achievement of specific synergies or trade-offs per SDG in each scenario, by summing each respective interaction type (synergy, trade-off, or synergy or trade-off) over all proxy indicators.
 Ultimately these sums are synthesized in one interaction based on the majority of sub-interactions (synergy, trade-off, or synergy or trade-off).
 In cases where both synergies and trade-offs are identified, the 'synergy or trade-off' interaction is attributed.

-Table 2.SM.13: Mapping of mitigation measures assessed in Table 5.2 of Chapter 5 to the condensed set of mitigation measured used for the mitigation-SDG synthesis of Chapter 2.
+Table 2.SM.13 | Mapping of mitigation measures assessed in Table 5.2 of Chapter 5 to the condensed set of mitigation measured used for the mitigation-SDG synthesis of Chapter 2.